KBNLresearch/europeananp-ner/README.md

 Named Entity Recognition Annotator Tool for Europeana Newspaper
 ===============================================================

-This tool takes container documents (MPEG21-DIDL, METS), parses out all references to ALTO files and tries to find named entities in the pages (with most models: Location, Person, Organisation, Misc).
+This tool takes container documents ([MPEG21-DIDL](http://xml.coverpages.org/mpeg21-didl.html), [METS](http://www.loc.gov/standards/mets/)), parses out all references to [ALTO](http://www.loc.gov/standards/alto/) files and tries to find named entities in the pages (with most models: Location, Person, Organisation, Misc).
-The aim is to keep the physical location on the page available through the whole process to be able to display the results in a viewer.
+The aim is to keep the physical location on the page available through the whole process to be able to highlight the results in a viewer.

-Stanford NER is used for tagging.
+[Stanford NER](http://www-nlp.stanford.edu/software/CRF-NER.shtml) is used for tagging.

 See help for supported output formats.